Effective Number Theory: Counting the Identities of a Quantum State: Motivation and Overview

 \section{Motivation and Overview}

-Among distinctive features of quantum mechanics is that, in some regards, quantum system acts as being simultaneously in multiple states of a given type.
-Thus, Schr\"odinger particle with sharp momentum is often said to reside at all positions, having an equal chance of being detected anywhere.
-But how many of such ``position identities'' are effectively present in a generic state which may give the available locations arbitrarily varied relevance?
-Variants of this counting problem appear throughout quantum mechanics.
-We will discuss it in a prototypical setting where state $\ketpsi$ is the element of $\nrN$-dimensional Hilbert space spanned by the orthonormal basis $\{ \, \keti \} \equiv \{ \, \keti \mid i=1,2,\ldots,\nrN \,\}$.\footnote{Albeit discrete, this setting includes many-body and field-theoretic systems whose quantum dynamics can be defined via lattice regularization.} Informally, our aim is to inquire
+Among the distinctive features of quantum mechanics is that, in some regards, a quantum system acts as though it is simultaneously in multiple states of a given type.
+As an extreme example, a lattice Schr\"odinger particle in a momentum eigenstate is often said to reside at all positions, having an equal chance of being detected anywhere.
+However, how many of such ``position identities'' are effectively present in a generic state that can assign an arbitrarily varied relevance (probability) to different locations?

+Variants of this counting problem appear in quantum physics quite often.
+One example arises in the context of Anderson localization~\cite{And58A} (see e.g.~\cite{Mar06A,Eve08A} for reviews).
+Indeed, the Fermi-level electron inside the band of extended states (Anderson conductor) is thought of as effectively present in most of the available position states.
+In contrast, such an electron inside the band of localized states (Anderson insulator) only resides in a drastically reduced subset of them.
+Hence, a well-founded effective counting of states could be used to quantitatively describe the transition between these regimes in a novel way.

+Viewing an Anderson electron from a different perspective, the effective state counting could also be used to analyze the indeterminacy (quantum uncertainty) associated with the measurement of its position.
+In such an approach, uncertainty would be represented by the effective number of position states the electron collapses into upon repeating the experiment: the smaller this effective number, the smaller the uncertainty.
+Note that the general treatment of quantum indeterminacy this way (with respect to an arbitrary basis) would be very different in nature from e.g. the classic spectral approach~\cite{Hei27A, Ken27A}.

+The above types of physics analyses may usefully materialize if the generic question [Q] below can be suitably formalized and meaningfully answered.
+In particular, if $\ketpsi$ is a state from $\nrN$-dimensional Hilbert space and $\{ \, \keti \} \equiv \{ \, \keti \mid i=1,2,\ldots,\nrN \,\}$ its orthonormal basis, it is desirable to ask:\footnote{Note that this canonical setting already covers many-body and field-theoretic systems whose quantum dynamics can be defined via lattice regularization.
+The extension to continuously labeled bases will be explicitly given in the context of application to quantum uncertainty~\cite{Hor18B}.}